 In accordance with the Trusts' Constitutions, the Trusts distribute income adjusted for amounts determined by the Responsible Entity to unitholders by cash or reinvestment.
-Where unitholder funds are classified as equity, these distributions are recognised in the statements of changes in unitholder funds.
+Where unitholder funds are classified as a liability, these distributions are recognised in the statements of comprehensive income as finance costs.
+Where unitholder funds are classified as equity, distributions to unitholders are recognised in the statements of changes in unitholder funds.